DISCOVER THE ARTIST

 10. How Do You Make It?

-With my city prints, I tend to have a glimpse of an idea which gets placed onto paper.
+City prints: I tend to have a glimpse of an idea which gets placed onto paper.
 I take some time in selecting a font to combine with my illustration.
 I create a drawing on paper which i believe works with its focus and shapes. i often consider the golden mean and the general process of design and refinement.
 The last part is colouring.
 This takes place in the computer where I translate my drawings into vector shapes and do the final composition.
 The city prints are then reproduced onto lovely fine art cotton rag paper and I use long life inks.
 They are limited to 100 prints per size.

 11. Why do you use certain materials?